The Battle of Strind fjorden – When Crown Met Church in Death’s Dance

 The conflict between emperor and pope over secular power had reached Norway’s coast, where the pope demanded principled supremacy over all worldly rulers as God’s representative on earth.
 King Sverre, himself priest-educated and well acquainted with theological currents from the University of Bologna that opposed the pope’s power ambitions, stood firm against both excommunication and ecclesiastical pressure.
 Even when Archbishop Øystein reconciled with the king, the pope continued his relentless struggle against the Norwegian monarch.

-Oslo Bishop Nikolaus Arnesson, paradoxically approved as bishop by the very same King Sverre he would later fight, started his rebellion in 1196 with support from King Magnus’ former followers and the country’s most powerful families.
-The last six years of Sverre’s reign were marked by this bitter struggle between the Birkebeiner and the new episcopal party the Bagler – a conflict that would reach its climax on Strindfjorden’s bloody waves.
+Oslo Bishop Nikolaus Arnesson — paradoxically approved as bishop by the very same King Sverre he would later fight — started his rebellion in 1196 with support from King Magnus’s former followers and the country’s most powerful families.
+The last six years of Sverre’s reign were marked by this bitter struggle between the Birkebeiner and the new episcopal party, the Bagler — a conflict that would reach its climax on Strindfjordens bloody waves.

 The Bagler fleet had sailed north from Bergen to conquer Nidaros, but when they discovered Sverre’s presence in the city, they fled northward to Hålogaland to gather support from Bjarkøy.
 King Sverre used the late winter to build eight great ships with high sides, ready by Easter for the coming confrontation.
 When the Bagler fleet returned in early June and anchored at Munkholmen, the Birkebeiner fleet sailed out from the well-fortified city on the morning of June 18th.